Microanalysis real estate market Berlin

 Berlin Wilmersdorf and its urban districts Schmargendorf and Grunewald show micro locations with divergent living structures.
 Grunewald is one of Berlin’s best locations with large, beautiful mansions.
 Schmargendorf has more the character of a small town.
 Wilmersdorf is counted as the inner-city and has a dense housing cultivation.
 Due to the destruction of many buildings during World War 2, new apartment complexes have been built next to well-preserved old Wilhelminian buildings.

-Real estate prices in Wilmersdorf
+Property prices in Berlin Wilmersdorf

 Evolutionary stage housing market Wilmersdorf

 Chart above: The three different price segments show how the price structure in the district has changed between 2007- 2017.
 It also describes how many apartments have been offered in each price segment.
 The curve represents the development of the average offering price of all apartment types and their price segment.

 Interactive Wilmersdorf Map: Everything at a glance.

 Learn more about the Berlin district of Wilmersdorf.
 In our interactive map, click on the evaluation you are interested in.
 Where does my peer group live?
 How international is my neighbourhood?
 How green is Wilmersdorf?
 If you click on Berlin 2016, you will get the information for the whole of Berlin.

 Real estate market Wilmersdorf